1313e/CMasher/joss_paper/paper.md

 ![Overview of all current colormaps in *CMasher*.](https://raw.githubusercontent.com/1313e/CMasher/master/cmasher/colormaps/cmap_overview.png)

 *CMasher* has already been used in several scientific studies, including model emulations [@PRISM_JOSS; @PRISM_ApJS]; galaxy kinematics (Džudžar et al., in prep); and redshift estimations for fast radio bursts [@Fruitbat].
-Due to the number of different color sequences and the perceptual uniform sequential nature of most colormaps, *CMasher* is also great for representing discrete data.
+Due to the number of different color sequences and the perceptual uniform sequential nature of the colormaps, *CMasher* is also great for representing qualitative data.
 The source code for *CMasher* (including the ``viscm`` source files) can be found at https://github.com/1313e/CMasher, whereas the descriptions of all available colormaps can be found at https://cmasher.readthedocs.io with their recommended use-cases.